 This is part of a series of Blog Posts dealing with the Find-A-Grave website.
-In this case, We are going to create a Source Template for a Hint that lead to an Ancestry.com Index link to a Find-A-Grave website.
+In this case, We are going to Select and Use a Source Template for a Hint that lead to an Ancestry.com Index link to a Find-A-Grave website.
 These steps are generic enough so that any Source Template can be created based on information from the Find-A-Grave website.

 Staring in the Sources Workspace, clicking on Add, right hand panel, then selecting New, will bring up the Template Keyword search screen.
 Will enter CEM for Cemetery.
 There are other ways to get here, but I find the Keyword Search is quicker.